 Train Cars: 1,370/day

 What’s Next: The U.S. Army Corps of Engineers announced on May 9, 2016 that it had rejected a needed permit for the project to proceed.
 It said the coal terminal would have resulted in unacceptable harm to the Lummi Tribe’s treaty-protected rights to fish in its usual and customary fishing grounds.
 A summary of public comment on the project can be found here.
+On Jan.
+3, 2017, the outgoing Washington State Lands Commissioner, Peter Goldmark, announced a move that will make it difficult to revive the proposal: he was incorporating into the Cherry Point Aquatic Reserve a 45-acre area where the project’s pier was to be built.

 There are no official agreements or permits for the terminal proposal.
 RailAmerica, the company that had been considering building the terminal, announced in August, 2012 it was no longer interested.
 The company previously said it would create 60 full-time jobs exporting 5 million tons of coal.
 The Port of Grays Harbor says it would have increased annual vessel traffic by 100 ships.